 In accordance with provision C.2.2 of the UK Corporate Governance Code, the Directors have assessed the prospects of the Company over a longer period than the 12 months required by the 'Going Concern' provision.
 The Company is an investment trust, a collective investment vehicle designed and managed for long term investment.
-The Company does not have a fixed life.
-The Board believes that the Company, at its essence, remains evergreen and the commitment to a further range of options being put to shareholders at or around the time of the AGM in 2020 does not distort this view.
 While the appropriate period over which to assess the Company's viability may vary from year to year, the long term for the purpose of this viability statement is currently considered by the Board to be at least five years, with the life of the Company not intended to be limited to that or any other period.